-I would firstly like to thank my fellow Committee members, Neil Lawson and Fiona FitzPatrick for their ongoing passion and professionalism in their administration and promotion of the Code of Conduct.
+Firstly I would like to thank my fellow Committee members, Neil Lawson and Fiona FitzPatrick for their ongoing passion and professionalism in their administration and promotion of the Code of Conduct.

-I would again like to extend thanks to Code members and in turn VAPIBA for its continued support, not only financially to the running of the Code, but also for the members' commitment to actively engage with the Committee and actioning Committee instructions and requests diligently.
+Further thanks must also be extended to Code members and VAPIBA for its continued support, not only financially to the running of the Code, but also for the members' commitment to the Code and for their active engagement with the Committee.